aws-amplify/docs/cli/migrate.md

 ```

 ## Manual migration
-If you're planning to manually migrate your project, here are the list of steps that you would need to follow:
+If you're planning to manually migrate your project, here is the list of steps that you would need to follow:

 ### Core files